-Our drug candidate in Alzheimer's disease is aimed at a frail, elderly patient population that is in a state of perpetual cognitive decline.
+Our drug candidate in Alzheimer's disease is aimed at frail, elderly patients who are in a state of cognitive decline.
 Under FDA medical reporting regulations, we are required to report to the FDA information that our drug candidate has or may have caused or contributed to a death or serious injury.
 Any such serious adverse event involving our drug could result in future FDA action, such as an inspection, enforcement action or warning, or in more serious cases, a complete shutdown of our clinical program.
-In the context of our ongoing clinical trial, we report adverse events to the FDA in accordance with applicable national and local regulations.
+In the context of our ongoing clinical trials, we report adverse events to the FDA in accordance with applicable national and local regulations.
 Any corrective action, whether voluntary or involuntary, and either pre- or post-market, needed to address any serious adverse events will require the dedication of our time and capital, distract management from operating our business, and may harm our reputation and financial results.